hrawork/WalletSecurityAES-DES/README.md

-# WalletSecurity AES & DES Encryption
+# WalletSecurity AES & DES Encryption / Decryption

 A Windows Forms application developed in C# that provides encryption and decryption functionality for wallet security using **AES** and **DES** algorithms.
 The app also supports multiple text format conversions including binary, decimal, hexadecimal, and Base64.